Botanical Name: Piscidia erythrina, Piscidia piscipula.

 It should only be administered under the supervision of a qualified health care provider who understands its pharmacology, toxicology, and proper herbal preparation.

-Little research about Jamaican dogwood has been done on humans, so there are no known reports of interactions with conventional medications.
+Few studies on the therapeutic effects of Jamaican dogwood has been done on humans and there are no known reports of interactions with conventional medications.